 Students must select a minimum of 60 hours or three one-weekend modules of the available elective modules.

-Finding Your Voice as a Teacher: Fine-Tuning Your Teaching Skills with Kiley Schottenfeld (1 weekend, 20 hours)
+Find Your Voice as a Teacher: Fine-Tune Your Teaching Skills with Kiley Schottenfeld (1 weekend, 20 hours)

 Accessible Yoga: Adapting Asana with Ann Swanson (1 weekend, 20 hrs)

 As yoga teachers, we want to offer yoga to as many people as possible.
 Ann makes yoga safe, simple, and practical for everybody.
 She explains clearly how to safely adapt and modify yoga practices with props, chairs, compassion, and creativity!
 As an Accessible Yoga Ambassador, Ann believes that if you can breathe, you can do yoga.
 This model will add accessible yoga to your teaching skills and expand your audience and your ability to provide what is needed for each student no matter where they are on their yoga journey.

 Teaching Restorative Yoga: Featuring the Trapeze with Kiley Schottenfeld (1 weekend, 20 hours)